Why Do We Suffer?

 and you will probably be graded, but may not be; we're not sure when or even if you'll ever find out what your grade is, and we might know who will or won't be grading your papers, - but then again, we may be wrong.

-Well, this is an issue that your brave and dutiful LiveReal Agents have been hard at work on
+Well, this is an issue that your brave, dutiful, and longsuffering LiveReal Agents have been hard at work on.

 and in our travels, we have come across a story by Kafka that seems to have given us an important clue...